 By analyzing your process and correcting the system, your cannabis company can start hiring for diversity.
 You can reduce bias in your organizational procedures by adjusting your methods of applicant evaluation.
-However, you need to first see that bias is there so that you can correct your processes.
-We’ve created this guide for diversity hiring so that we can help the cannabis industry push toward restorative justice and racial equality.
+However, you need to first recognize the partiality problem so that you can correct your procedures.
+We’ve created this guide for diversity hiring so that we can help the legal marijuana space push toward restorative justice and racial equality.
+Read on to learn how to hire for diversity in the cannabis industry.

 Benefits of a Diverse Workforce in Cannabis